jggolden17/daily_journal/README.md

 # Daily Journal

 This is largely a practice project.
-It's a simple web-app where I can write daily notes in markdown & track things like my sleep, physical activity, hours worked, etc.
+It's a simple web-app where I can write daily notes in markdown & track things like my sleep, physical activity, hours worked, etc. The focus of the project is the backend; the frontend was built with assistance from ai coding tools.

 ## Overview